Total: 93 (last updated 19 September)

 Melvin Trotman, 35, from South Woodford, was found unconscious following reports of a fight at a residential address on Cross Road, Chadwell Heath, at 10.20pm on 27 May.
 He died in hospital on 29 May.
 Detectives are treating the death as unexplained and are awaiting further postmortem tests.
 A 25-year-old man was arrested on suspicion of attempted murder before being released on bail.

 A man in his 30s was found with stab wounds in Epping New Road in Epping shortly before 8pm on 23 June.
 He later died in hospital.
-The Metropolitan Police briefly took over the investigation after it was suggested he was attacked in the Greater London area rather than Essex before it was returned to Essex Police on confirmation it was in Essex.
+The Metropolitan Police briefly took over the investigation after it was suggested he was attacked in the Greater London area rather than Essex, before the case was returned to Essex Police on confirmation it was in Essex.